MinLL/MinAI/nsfw.md

 ### Sexlab Horrible Harassment
 * The AI will utilize Horrible Harassment to molest the player if they want to do so.

+### Binding
+* Adds LLM Awareness and exposes actions for the player's master.

 ### Game Interface for Toys (GIFT)
 * Every appropriate interaction that the AI can do is picked up by GIFT, and can be configured to vibrate, etc.